-Partnerships: Enter the amount from line 36 on Form IT-204, line 137.
+Partnerships: Enter the amount from line 36 and code 619 on Form IT-204, line 147.
 You must provide each partner with their share of credit.

 S corporations: Enter the amount from line 36 on the appropriate line of Form CT-34-SH.
 You must provide each shareholder with their share of credit.